Kong/kongponents/docs/guide/migrating-to-version-9.md

 * `tabbableOptions` has been removed.
 You can use new `modalAttributes` prop to pass value to `tabbableOptions` prop in KModal

 #### Slots

+* `header-content` slot has been removed
+* `body-content` slot has been changed to `default`
+* `action-buttons` slot has been removed.
+If you need to slot in custom action buttons, check out KModal component

 #### Events